canjs/canjs/docs/can-guides/contribute/documentation.md

  - Spaces in between arguments: `typeAlias.method( arg1, arg2 )`
  - Brackets around optional args: `typeAlias.method( arg1 [, arg2 ], arg3 )` or
    `typeAlias.method( arg1 [, arg2 ][, arg3 ] )`

+Make sure to fully document the a signature's parameters and return value.
+There's a lot of flexibility in documenting the [type expression](http://documentjs.com/docs/documentjs.typeExpression.html) of a return value or parameters and the [name expression](http://documentjs.com/docs/documentjs.nameExpression.html) of parameters.

+ - Parameter and descriptions should start with a `Capital` and end with a period like:
+   `@param {Type} name Indicates that something should happen.`

 ### body